Lightning-AI/lightning-thunder/README.md

 #  [[4, 4]
 #   [4, 4]])
 ```

-The compiled function `cfoo` takes and returns PyTorch tensors, just like the original function, so modules and functions compiled by Thunder can be used as part of larger PyTorch programs.
+The compiled function `jfoo` takes and returns PyTorch tensors, just like the original function, so modules and functions compiled by Thunder can be used as part of larger PyTorch programs.

 ## Running training